bil/licorice/docs/guide/examples.rst

   .. code-block:: bash

     sudo usermod -aG lp <user>

+Then log out and back in for the changes to take effect.

 After installing LiCoRICE, the model can be executed with the following command: